videolan/vlc/extras/buildsystem/README.webOS.md

 - Android app build files are in a separate project: `vlc-android`.
 - macOS packaging is under `extras/package/macosx` and `extras/package/apple`.
-- webOS lane in this repo is intentionally minimal (KISS/YAGNI): build contribs, configure, build, then package via `vlc-webos-app`.
+- webOS lane in this repo is intentionally minimal (KISS/YAGNI): build contribs, configure, build, install, then package with `extras/package/webos/package.sh`.

 ## Appendix A) VM settings used (validated session)